-Before extracting the Evaporator Assembly from the "Smuggler's Box", carefully remove the capillary tube, electrical connections and hoses.
-You will also have to remove the Blower Motor Resistor/Air Intake Housing inside the car.
-Separate the top half of the box which houses the Blower Motor Assembly by removing the clamps on the side of the box.
+Carefully remove the capillary tube, electrical connections and hoses.
+You will also have to remove the Blower Motor Trapezoidal Resistor/Air Intake from inside the car.
+Remove the Case and separate the top half of the box which houses the Blower Motor Assembly by removing the clamps on the side of the box.

 The Evaporator/Expansion Valve Assembly should be easily pulled from the bottom half.

-After cleaning the box, the new, High Efficiency Evaporator can be installed after removing the rubber "bumpers on the bottom of the lower box and one rubber bumper on the upper box, nearest the Hose connections.
-On later Models, Cut any Upper Cover Extension Pieces that will damage the New Evaporator before Replacing the Evaporator Case Cover.
-Install R134A Service Ports on Compressor - Do not use R12 Svc.
-Ports!!

-There is an electrical connection to be made between the Hi-Lo Pressure switch and the Compressor Relay wire in the "Smuggler's Box".
-The wire will be cut in two with either one of the wires from the Hi-Lo switch will be attached to each end of the cut wire.
-All of the power to the Compressor goes through the switch.
-The switch will stop power from going to the Compressor if it detects a too low or too high pressure condition.
-The two wires from the switch should be run next to the hose from the drier and connected to the cut ends of the Harness Compressor wire with the enclosed Butt ends.
+After cleaning the box, 17-RA1001-1 can be installed after removing the rubber "bumpers on the bottom of the lower box and one rubber bumper on the upper box, nearest the Hose connections.
+There are (2) electrical connections to be made between the Hi-Lo Pressure switch and the Compressor wire in the "Smuggler's Box".
+The Compressor wire will be the yellow one in the main A/C wire harness relay inside the "box".
+The wire will have to be cut with one end going to either wire on the Hi-Lo switch and the other end to the remaining switch wire.
+The switch will shut down the Compressor if it detects a too low or too high pressure condition.
+The (2) wires from the switch should be run next to the hose from the drier and connected to the cut ends of the Harness Compressor wire with the enclosed Butt ends.